DoubleStyx/Syncra/README.md

 A game-engine engine with a focus toward networked VR and desktop use cases.
 Isomorphic to a butterfly.

-The overall philosophy is to only use the minimum required crates to conform to existing specifications.
+The overall philosophy is to only use the minimum required crates/packages to conform to existing specifications.
 Anything that isn't a specification should be implemented directly.

 ## Current Goals